One unit of credit equals four semester hours.

 ENG 371 Modernism/Postmodernism

-ENG 372 Multicultural/Postcolonial
+ENG 372 Multicultural/Postcolonial Literature

 A study of how literature written by writers from a range of racial and ethnic backgrounds explores and responds to contemporary ideas, political developments and various quests for social justice.
 Writers with such diverse aesthetic and political interests as Toni Morrison, Amy Tan, August Wilson, Kurt Vonnegut, Leslie Marmon Silko, Chinua Achebe, Laura Esquivel, Yusef Komunyakaa, Gabriel Garcia Marquez and Bharati Mukherjee could be explored.
 Prerequisite: ENG 106 or equivalent.
 Spring Term.

-ENG 401 Composition IV: Theory
+ENG 401 Composition IV: Theory and Research

 A writing course that introduces students to the scholarly field of composition studies.
-Students will read and respond to texts that define contemporary theories of and report recent research in, composition and rhetoric.
+Students will read and respond to texts that define contemporary theories of, and report recent research in, composition and rhetoric.
 The course will include practical experience in tutoring students in 100-level writing courses.
 Recommended for students with junior or senior standing and required for students seeking teacher licensure.
 Prerequisite: ENG 201 or equivalent.
 Fall Term.

 ENG 403 Advanced Professional and Multimedia Writing